caituo27/caituo27.github.io/_posts/2023/11/2023-11-03-how to-use-angulars-new-control-flow-syntax.md

 }
 ```

 And then finally, we can add our default case.
-We’ll add the player component one last time here and will pass it player three for Karl Malone.
+We’ll add the player component one last time here and we'll pass it player three for Karl Malone.

 ```html
 @switch (options.value) {